NethServer/docs/developer-manual/en/nethserver-httpd.rst

 In a clean installation the only defined virtual host is the one on port 443.
 When nethserver-httpd-virtualhosts is installed, the package adds a new default virtual host.
-This virtual host includes the ``/etc/httpd/conf.d/default-virtualhost.inc`` file to mimic the upstram behavior.
+This virtual host includes the ``/etc/httpd/conf.d/default-virtualhost.inc`` file to mimic the upstream behavior.

 See also "Certificate management" and "Virtualhosts" section for further information.